 The process of transplanting bulbs is relatively simple.
 When digging for bulbs, always make certain to wear gloves, as some flower bulbs contain toxins that may cause irritation to skin.
 First, locate the flower bed to be dug.
 Since the flower bulbs will be dormant, the bulbs may be difficult to locate.
 Marking the perimeter of the garden bed while the plants are blooming is one way to make the process easier.

-Once the bulbs have been separated, replant them into the desired well-draining location.
+Once the bulbs have been separated, replant them into your desired well-draining location.
 Generally, most flower bulbs should be planted at twice the depth as their height.
 This will ensure the best chance of success as bulbs begin to take root and prepare for the next bloom period.